datanav/docs/configuration-systems.rst

    * - ``name``
      - String
-     - A human readable name for this system
+     - A human readable name for this system.
      -
      -